alain-andre/ar-template/readme.md

 `rails generate angular_scaffold Thing`

 # Benefits
-  * Utiliser erb et haml dans les fichiers JS
+  * Use erb and haml in JS files (assets)
-  * Rendre des partiels dans les templates haml d'assets
+  * Use partials in haml templates
-  * Utilisation de la structure i18 pour les fichiers
+  * Using the i18 power for files structure

 # Generators
   * [angular_scaffold](https://github.com/alain-andre/ar-template/tree/master/angular_scaffold)